Barcelona transfer news: Frenkie de Jong arrival set to put Ivan Rakitic's place under threat | Goal.com

 "De Jong and Arthur will mix very well."

-The executives believe De Jong being Dutch worked to the club's advantage thanks to the long history the Blaugrana has with some of the country’s great players.
+The executives believe De Jong being Dutch worked to the club's advantage thanks to the long history the Blaugrana have with some of the country’s great players.

 And they believe De Jong compares favourably with arguably the greatest talent the Netherlands has produced - former Barcelona midfielder and head coach Johan Cruyff.

-"It is so easy to negotiate with Dutch players being Barcelona, everyone wants to join the club bu especially the Dutch players for the long history between his country and Barcelona,” the executives said.
+"It is so easy to negotiate with Dutch players being Barcelona, everyone wants to join the club but especially the Dutch players for the long history between the country and Barcelona,” the executives said.

-“De Jong loves to play with spaces, receiving and turning himself for starting the actions.
-He is young and his conditions will increase Barcelona’s midfield."
+“De Jong loves to play with spaces, receiving and turning himself to start the play.
+He is young and his abilities will strengthen Barcelona’s midfield."

 The reviews of the 22-year-old are glowing, and reveal why the club worked hard to land the midfielder over the likes of Paris Saint-Germain.